avelgest/principled-material-layers/README.md

 - Only requires adding a single node to a material’s node tree.
 - Supports using any input socket from the Principled BSDF node as a channel, and allows adding additional channels.
-- Set the blend mode of each of a layer’s channels individually.
+- Individually set the blend mode of each of a layer’s channels or disable the channel entirely.
 - Use a node group as a custom blend mode.
 - Add node-based masks to layers in the layer stack.